Insane7k/pyriumdiscordbot/README.md

 Data folder is empty but shouldnt be deleted as some commands need it to store data when they are executed. fun.py in cogs folder is just a cog for some of the fun commands in the bot, no editing needed there.
 Everything was tested before upload, bot should start up and all should work fine when all requirements are installed and token is added.
+Don't delete ANYTHING AT ALL in the "assets" folder.
+EVERYTHING in that folder is important!

 Basically, you don't need to edit anything in the files except replace TOKEN at the last line of bot.py to an actual token.